-He is the author, too, of Proximity to Death (W. W. Norton, 1999), Sapelo’s People: A Long Walk into Freedom (W. W. Norton, 1994), Yankee Stepfather: General O. O. Howard and the Freedmen (W. W. Norton, 1983), and Portrait: The Life of Thomas Eakins (W. W. Norton, 2006).
+William S. McFeely (1930-2019) was an American historian and the Pulitzer Prize-winning author of Grant: A Biography (W. W. Norton, 1981).
+He was also the Lincoln Prize-winning author of Frederick Douglass (W. W. Norton, 1991) and several other biographies, including Sapelo’s People: A Long Walk into Freedom (W. W. Norton, 1994); Yankee Stepfather: General O. O. Howard and the Freedmen (W. W. Norton, 1983); and Portrait: The Life of Thomas Eakins (W. W. Norton, 2006).